shuozhixu/CMS-MTP_2025/README.md

 	- [DFT](https://doi.org/10.1063/5.0157728): 1008 mJ/m<sup>2</sup>
 	- MTP:

-[The MTP calculations are being performed by another student, who will have all data ready by April 20th]
+[The MTP calculations are being performed by [another student](https://github.com/shuozhixu/USFE_2025), who will have all data ready by April 20th]

-Therefore, in this project, we will calculate the USFEs of these four MEAs in their CSRO structures.
+Therefore, in this project, we will calculate the USFEs of the four MEAs in their CSRO structures using MTP.

 ## LAMMPS